numpy/numpy.org/content/en/install.md

   `np.dot`, with the number of threads being determined by both a build-time option and an environment variable.
 Often all CPU cores will be used.
 This is sometimes unexpected for users; NumPy itself doesn't auto-parallelize any function calls.
-It can also be harmful for performance, for example when using another level of parallelization manually or with, e.g. Dask or scikit-learn functionality.
+It typically yields better performance, but can also be harmful - for example when using another level of parallelization with Dask, scikit-learn or multiprocessing.

 ## Troubleshooting